Philips TV Blinking Red Light? Fix in Minutes

 Or use their live chat.

-Even if Philips won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Philips won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.

 I’m confident that these steps will fix your TV, although the later steps do require a bit more effort than the earlier ones.